aitouadd/20-JavaScript-Interview-Questions/README.md

 ***7 - What is an event in JavaScript and how do you handle them?***

+Events are actions or occurrences that happen in the system you are programming, which the system tells you about so your code can react to them.
+For example, if the user clicks a button on a webpage, you might want to react to that action by displaying an information box

 What is an Event ?
 JavaScript's interaction with HTML is handled through events that occur when the user or the browser manipulates a page.
 When the page loads, it is called an event.
 When the user clicks a button, that click too is an event.